Small groups of finite Morley rank with a supertight automorphism: Proof of the main theorem

-We are ready to easily conclude the proof Theorem~\ref{main-stringer}. \begin{proof}[Proof of Theorem~\ref{main-stringer}]By Proposition~\ref{theorem:G_Zassenhaus}, $\mathbb{G}$ is a split Zassenhaus group with a two-point stabiliser $\dt$.
-Since $\dt$ has an involution $i$, by Delahan-Nesin identification result (Theorem~\ref{th:DN}), we know that $\mathbb{G}\cong {\rm PGL}_2(K)$ for some algebraically closed field $K$ of characteristic $\neq 2$. \end{proof}
+We are ready to conclude the proof of Theorem~\ref{main-stringer}. \begin{proof}[Proof of Theorem~\ref{main-stringer}] As $G$ is a split Zassenhaus group with a two-point stabiliser $\dt$ and $i\in \dt$, Theorem~\ref{th:DN} gives us $G\cong {\rm PGL}_2(K)$ for some algebraically closed field $K$ of characteristic $\neq 2$. \end{proof}

-\subsection{Concluding remarks}
+\section{Concluding remarks}

-We finish the paper with the following comments on the pair $(K, \alpha)$, for $K$ and $\alpha$ as in Theorem~\ref{th:main}.
+We finish the paper with the following comments.